 Any student who is enrolled at K-State is eligible to gain undergraduate credit by taking examinations (payment is generally required for these credits), or receiving credit for previous transfer work (if the transfer credits are accepted by your department).

-If you already have knowledge comparable to that gained by taking a registered K-State course you should try to "quiz-out" by contacting and requesting consent from the department that offers credit for the subject.
-Quiz-out tests are routinely given for several courses including Public Speaking and Expository Writing.
+If you already have knowledge comparable to that gained by taking a registered K-State course you should inquire to see if there is a "quiz-out" option.
+You can do this by contacting and requesting consent from the department that offers credit for the subject.

 Credit by Examination